Wapsie Valley rolls to sectional championship

 “The last time we won was in 2002,” head coach Danny Adams said.
 “We’ve been in second a few times, but haven’t won one until Saturday.

 “We’ll be healthier than we were the first time we faced Columbus Catholic.
-We’re looking froward to it.”
+We’re looking forward to it.”

 The Warriors will face North Iowa Cedar League foe Columbus Catholic in the opening round of the Class 1A Don Bosco team regional on Tuesday.
 The winner faces Don Bosco later that night.